Sakib-203-15-3883/Learn-React-in-depth/README.md

 5. complete given task : Goals 1.
 Add a search functionality to filter phones.
 2. Implement sorting options for phones (ascending and descending).
 3. Display the total count of phones.
 4.Give feedback if no phones match the search query.

+6. You are tasked with enhancing a sports application.
+The application currently displays an array containing the names of three sports.
+The goal is to implement a feature that allows users to dynamically add a new sport to the list.
+Once a new sport is added, the updated list should be rendered on the user interface.
+Requirements: Use React for the frontend development.
+Initially, the array should contain the names of three sports: "Football," "Basketball," and "Tennis."
+Implement a feature that lets users input the name of a new sport.
+Provide a mechanism, such as a button click or Enter key press, for users to submit the new sport name.
+Update the state with the new list of sports using the functional form of setState.
+Clear the input field after successfully adding a new sport.
+Render the updated list on the user interface.

 # React concepts
 1.Why react ?